jobapis/moonclerk-php/README.md

 This package makes it simple to integrate your application with Moonclerk's read only API discussed [here](https://github.com/moonclerk/developer/blob/master/api/README.md).

+## What's Moonclerk?

+Moonclerk is a wrapper around Stripe's payment processor that allows you to easily set up recurring payments.
+Moonclerk will generate the forms and let you embed them on your site or link to them directly that way payments are handled securely and even non-technical people can update pricing, issue coupon codes, and check on payment statuses.

+*Note: I am not affiliated with Moonclerk in any way; I just happen to use their product.*

 ## Requirements

 The following versions of PHP are supported.